pablohdzvizcarra/my-software-developer-career/README.md

 ##### Day 1030 Tutorials, tutorials and more tutorials

-Well all the people I know who work en software companies of great importance have told me about the onboard-ing tutorials they receive, I think it is also important to learn about the culture of the company and it is always good to refresh some knowledge that you thought you had learned very well.
+Well all the people I know who work en software companies of great importance have told me about the onboard-ing tutorials they receive, I think it is also important to learn about the culture of the company, and it is always good to refresh some knowledge that you thought you had learned very well.

 ##### Day 1029 Coding With Laptop?